EmirhanOzcelik/RtcEpr-Lib/README.md

 ## MACROS
 -------

+format2hane(val)
-format2hane(val) → Converts single-digit numbers to two-digit strings. (e.g., 5 → "05")
+→ Converts single-digit numbers to two-digit strings.
+→ Example: format2hane(5) → "05"

+saniye_
-saniye_ → Returns seconds as a 2-digit string.
+→ Returns the second value as a 2-digit string.
+→ Example: "08"

+dakika_
-dakika_ → Returns minutes as a 2-digit string.
+→ Returns the minute value as a 2-digit string.
+→ Example: "45"

+saat_
-saat_   → Returns hours as a 2-digit string.
+→ Returns the hour value as a 2-digit string.
+→ Example: "07"

+gun_
-gun_    → Returns day of the month as a 2-digit string.
+→ Returns the day of the month as a 2-digit string.
+→ Example: "02"

+ay_
-ay_     → Returns month as a 2-digit string.
+→ Returns the month as a 2-digit string.
+→ Example: "11"

+yil_
-yil_    → Returns year as a string. (e.g., "2025")
+→ Returns the full year as a string.
+→ Example: "2025"

+saat_format
+→ Returns the full time as a formatted string: "hh:mm:ss"
+→ Example: "14:07:30"

+tarih_format
+→ Returns the full date as a formatted string: "YYYY-MM-DD"
+→ Example: "2025-05-10"